AinTunez/BB-JSHACK-VerbErr/README.md

 # BB-JSHACK-Verbose-Errors
-Modifies the error.jsp page to show relevant parts of the stack trace, if it exists.
+Modifies error pages within Blackboard to show a condensed stack trace (if it exists).